 - The north side starts off at Hotel Rosita (The Millennia Statue), ends by the Amphitheater (Aquiles Serdán Plaza) beside the Plaza de Armas (Main City Square).

-- Attractions and sightseeing: statues, the locals, stores, street and sea-side artists, the panorama: sea, waves, bay & sunsets, restaurants, bars and much more.
+- Attractions and sightseeing: statues, the locals, stores, street, and sea-side artists, the panorama: sea, waves, watch the sunset, restaurants, bars and much more.

 - More or less 11 blocks (800m/2500ft) in the downtown area.

-- More than 80% of it is completely for pedestrians.
+- More than 80% of it is completely blocked for pedestrians and bikes.

 - Enjoy the Voladores de Papantla (regular shows during the day).

 - After 10-11PM it is also the heart of the local nightlife.

 - The first part, from the Los Arcos Amphitheater to the Customs Office (that no longer exists, by the lighthouse on Galeana, right on the curve) built in 1936.

 - Initially known as "Paseo de la Revolución" then as "Paseo Díaz Ordaz", now just called "El Malecón".

 - Remodeled and inaugurated on November 25, 2011.

 Walking along the Malecon - that some people call "boardwalk" - is a feel-good area right on the ocean front and it's a fast track to what PV, and even Mexico, is all about.
 The colors, the sounds, and aromas, all take you in their spell and you can end up just walking around for hours, enjoying a great breakfast, lunch or dinner, eating and drinking here and there, grabbing souvenirs, shooting photos.
 Time will just fly by, as it does when you are having fun.